mackaycartoons

 “We need the power to reset the relationship with Ottawa,” Smith said during the press conference explaining the proposed legislation.
 “That’s what this is all about.
 We’ve tried different things in the past, and it hasn’t worked.
 So we’ve got to try something new.”
 That “something new” is actually something quite old: a so-called “Henry VIII clause” that allows cabinet to amend existing legislation without the consent or approval of the legislature.
 As constitutional scholar Eric Adams wrote, “the cabinet may bypass the legislative process entirely to temporarily amend — for years at a time it would seem — any other provincial law, presumably to further provide measures to resist the application of federal law.”

-Posted in: Canada, Ontario Tagged: 2022-40, Alberta, Canada, Danielle Smith, Doug Ford, federalism, Notwithstanding, Ontario, Sovereignty Act
+Posted in: Canada, Ontario Tagged: 2022-40, Alberta, Canada, Danielle Smith, Doug Ford, federalism, Notwithstanding, Ontario, Printed in the Toronto Star, procreate, Sovereignty Act

 Saturday November 19, 2022